 DDL and role manipulation statements v5

 Users are global objects in a PostgreSQL instance, which means they span multiple databases while PGD operates on an individual database level.
-This means that role manipulation statement handling needs extra thought.
+Because of this behavior, role manipulation statement handling needs extra thought.

 PGD requires that any roles that are referenced by any replicated DDL must exist on all nodes.
 The roles don't have to have the same grants, password, and so on, but they must exist.